 Another option is Iceland’s oldest swimming pools, the Secret Lagoon, which boasts not only a spacious outdoor bathing area, but also an adjacent geothermal field, complete with bubbling mud pools and steaming fumaroles.

 Photo by Ihor Malytskyi

-Each of Iceland’s regions boast their share of timeless and staggeringly beautiful waterfalls, with many new one being discovered each year.
+Each of Iceland’s regions boasts their share of timeless and staggeringly beautiful waterfalls, with many new ones being discovered each year.
 In many ways, waterfalls provide the perfect insight into just how much this land is defined by its water, from its mighty frozen glaciers to unpredictable weather and moody coastlines.

 The South Coast is a region particularly famed for its waterfalls, the most famous of which are Seljalandsfoss and Skógafoss.
 Both of these incredible landmarks drop 60 metres over the lip of an ancient sea cliff, cascading into shallow pools at their base.